fygar256/general-assembler-axx/README.md

 #### section

-The following command allows you to specify the section/segment.
+The following command allows you to specify a section/segment.

 ```
 section .text